 Anyway, I grabbed my number and there had to be maybe 10 cars waiting with me.
 TEN..this was a race..WHERE were all the people!?
 It didn’t take me long to figure out this was a small race.
 I don’t like small races.
 I had over an hour to kill, and had to sit in my car watching the rain fall because it was wet, and there weren’t many people to talk to.
 Still kind of wanting to go home..

-I didn’t care about the rain, I didn’t care about the hills, I didn’t care about the woman that had no idea how to run an aid station and had us pouring our own Gatorade, I didn’t care about the lack of organization, I didn’t care about the awful running ID, all I cared about was having a fun time with my favorite runner.
+I didn’t care about the rain, I didn’t care about the hills, I didn’t care about the woman that had no idea how to run an aid station and had us pouring our own Gatorade, I didn’t care about the lack of organization, I didn’t care about the awful running ID, all I cared about was having a fun time.

 After the run we had to stop at the store to get food.
 I saw this meal on Tiff’s blog, and had my mind set on this post race carb feast.
 Please excuse the photo quality, I needed calories more than I needed a good photo.